 A.9.
 Explanation of Any Payment or Gift to Respondents

-The PII evaluation project will not provide payments or gifts to respondents.
-In Kansas, however, parents will be offered a small monetary incentive (a $10 gift card) for taking part in the family assessment.
+In Kansas, parents will be offered a small monetary incentive (a $10 gift card) for taking part in the family assessment.
 Local agencies involved in the Kansas project made a decision to provide incentives from their own budgets.
 The same incentive is available for older youth for participation in the Family Interaction Task portion of the assessment battery.
-No incentives are being provided to participants in the Washoe County evaluation or for completion of cross-site instruments.
+In Washoe County, parents will be offered a small token of appreciation ($20 gift card) for taking part in the family assessment.
+No incentives are being provided for completion of cross-site instruments.

 A.10.
 Assurance of Privacy Provided to Respondents